PNSVN3035/netflix-mobile-navigation/README.md

-# Welcome to Form Netflix Mobile Navigation
+# Welcome to Netflix Mobile Navigation

 ## Technologies Used
 - HTML, CSS & JAVASCRIPT